GhostPack/Rubeus/README.md

 ## dump

 The **dump** action will extract current TGTs and service tickets from memory, if in an elevated context.
+If not elevated, tickets for the current user are extracted.
 The resulting extracted tickets can be filtered by /service (use /service:krbtgt for TGTs) and/or logon ID (the /luid:X parameter).
 The KRB-CRED files (.kirbis) are output as base64 blobs and can be reused with the ptt function, or Mimikatz's **kerberos::ptt** functionality.

     c:\Temp\tickets>Rubeus.exe dump /service:krbtgt /luid:366300